 Just because you suffer a California DUI arrest doesn't mean you have to suffer a California DUI conviction.
 Experienced California drunk driving attorneys know the defenses that work.
 Below is a brief description of 10 of the most successful.

 1. Sober People are Guilty of Bad Driving Too

-Tony's DUI defense attorney would have the officer testify that Tony was otherwise driving fine.
-Tony was driving within the speed limit, pulled over as directed, parked without difficulty, and had no other problems controlling his car.further evidence that Tony was driving with "the caution characteristic of a sober person".
+Tony's DUI defense attorney would get the officer to admit that Tony was otherwise driving fine.
+He was driving within the speed limit.
+He pulled over as directed.
+He parked without difficulty.
+In other words, Tony was driving with "the caution characteristic of a sober person".

 2. Objective Symptoms of Intoxication Are Anything But Conclusive